Celebrating the month of Ramadan

 There are variations of this dish found across the world, although the main layers remain the same.
 The Levantine countries call theirs fatteh, and instead of regag they use fried or toasted pita bread that stays nice and crisp for added texture.

 Garlic infused yoghurt is dolloped on top, then finished with a sprinkle of pine nuts.

 Other dishes found on the iftar table

 Before tucking into the gorgeous spread, iftar traditionally starts with eating dates.
 It’s said these are how Mohammed broke his fast, paired with camel milk and water.
 It’s important that iftar features foods from all the food groups and in particular, hydrating vegetables.

 In Egypt you’re likely to find mahshi on the iftar menu.
-Rice is stuffed into egg plant, peppers, zucchini and tomatoes and flavored with spices such as bay leaves or mint.
-You might also find browned ground meat in the parcels too depending on where you are in the world.
+Rice is stuffed into aubergine, peppers, courgette and tomatoes and flavoured with spices such as bay leaves or mint.
+You might also find browned minced meat in the parcels too depending on where you are in the world.

 The Festival of the Breaking of the Fast